SolarInstallerMe/solarinstallerme.github.io/_posts/2022-08-29-are-solar-panels-covered-by-home-insurance.md

 image: /assets/images/solar-home.jpg
 categories:
 categories:
-  - "Home Insurance"
+  - Home Insurance"
   - Solar
-  - "Solar Installer"
+  - Solar Installer
 ---

 **Are Solar Panels Covered by Home Insurance?:** If you’re looking for a means to produce electricity while also saving money, solar panels are a wonderful investment.
 You’ll also want to safeguard your solar panel installation, just like you would any other investment.